 More Information on Pain Management & Research

 PMC Coordinating Center has gathered together additional, reliable information on the subjects of chronic pain, pain management, pain management research, and best practices for pragmatic clinical trials.
-See below for information on events and cyber seminars, journal publications and other links, news and more.
+See below for information on events and seminars, journal publications and other links, news and more.

 Noninvasive Nonpharmacological Treatment for Chronic Pain

 The PMC offers a unique opportunity to fill important knowledge gaps regarding Nonpharmacological treatment approaches for pain.
 In this op/ed Dr. Christine Goertz argued that while we are waiting for these study results, we already know enough to change how we care for patients with low back pain.

 Impact of the COVID-19 Pandemic on Non-Pharmacological Pain Management Trials in Military and Veteran Healthcare Settings

 PMC Coordinating Center extends its appreciation to the authors for the impactful research into the the effects of the COVID-19 on non-pharmacological pain management trials in military and veteran healthcare settings.
 Research done by Amanda Midboe, et al, informs multiple areas of implications.